Elizaveta Glinka: Early life

 Glinka was born in Moscow.
-Her father served in the armed forces, while her mother Galina Ivanovna Poskrebysheva was a doctor, as well as a TV presenter and writer of cookbooks and encyclopedias.
 She studied at the Russian National Research Medical Institute in Moscow, graduating in pediatric anesthesiology.
 In 1986 she emigrated to the US, where she studied palliative care and became involved with the work of hospices.
 Upon return to Russia, she started working at the First Moscow Hospice, founded by Nuyta Federmesser's mother Vera Millionshikova.
 In the late 1990s when Glinka's husband, Gleb Glebovich Glinka, was transferred to Kyiv, Ukraine for two years, she moved to Kyiv and worked on creating palliative care in Kyiv's oncology center.
 In September 2001 with the help of VALE Hospice International she opened the first public hospice in Kyiv.
 In 2007, when her mother became gravely ill, Glinka returned to Moscow.

 Career

 Glinka's first charity project began in 1999, when she opened the first public hospice in Kyiv, Ukraine.
 She later founded the VALE Hospice International fund based in USA and served as a board member of the Vera Hospice Charity Fund in Moscow.

 In 2007 she founded a humanitarian NGO 'Spravedlivaya Pomoshch' (in English, Fair Care, Fair Aid or Fair Help).
-The organization works to support terminally ill cancer patients and underprivileged and homeless people by providing medical supplies, financial and legal aid, and other essential services.
+The organization worked to support terminally ill cancer patients and underprivileged and homeless people by providing medical supplies, financial and legal aid, and other essential services.
 The Fair Care Foundation led numerous public initiatives.
 The foundation helped the homeless and provided food and medical assistance, offered palliative care programs to gravely ill patients, collected and distributed humanitarian aid to victims of natural disasters.
-As Glinka's colleagues recalled, she even helped the homeless who feared to die and be buried in unsigned graves: she bought places in cemeteries and organized funerals.

-In 2010, the Fair Care Foundation collected and distributed aid for victims of forest fires and in 2012, for those who lost their homes after floods in the Krasnodar region of Krymsk.

-In January 2012 Glinka along with fifteen other media figures and opposition activists including Boris Akunin, Leonid Parfyonov, Yuri Shevchuk, Lyudmila Ulitskaya, Dmitry Bykov and Sergey Parkhomenko founded the League of Voters as a reaction to the 2011 protests against the election results.
+In January 2012 Glinka along with fifteen other media figures and opposition activists founded the League of Voters as a reaction to the 2011 protests against the election results.
 Their declared aims included observance of electoral rights, organizing mass marches, training observers and publishing lists of election commissions, including black lists.
 Shortly after an unplanned tax inspection arrived to the offices of Fair Aid.
 As a result, all financial assets were frozen for a period of time.
 On February, 1 they were unblocked, and the Fund continued its work.

 The same year Glinka became a member of the federal civil committee of the Civic Platform and supported Mikhail Prokhorov during the 2012 Russian presidential election.
 Since November, 2012 Glinka was a member of the Russian Presidential Council for Civil Society Institutions and Human Rights (HRC).